VM4rio/VM4rio/README.md

 - 👋 Hi, I’m @VM4rio
 - 👀 I’m interested in ICT
-- 🌱 I’m currently learning Azure Admin, Teraform, CCNA
+- 🌱 I’m currently learning Security and Compliance, Identity Management.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...